 “By engaging with experts who have been early champions of mobile technology in trials and combining that with patient insights, CTTI has created practical recommendations and action-oriented tools that have the potential to really accelerate the use of mobile technology in clinical trials.
 In particular, the use cases provide a realistic pathway for incorporating novel endpoints through technology into clinical development programs.
 CTTI’s recommendations show we may be closer than previously believed to realizing the benefits of these novel endpoints, creating a sense of urgency to act.”

-Describe best practices for identifying, selecting, and developing novel endpoints, generated using mobile technology, for use in regulatory clinical trials.
+Describe best practices for developing novel endpoints, generated using mobile technology, for use in clinical trials.

 A set of recommendations were distilled from the meeting findings and related discussions.
 The recommendations, which are expected to have short-, medium-, and long-term benefits when applied in clinical trials, are grouped into two main sections.
 The first, which focuses on optimizing the selection of novel endpoints, identifies the following key recommendations: